-The Bible is very clear, however, that the earliest Christians were informed by direct revelation that Christ would return to establish His Father’s kingdom.
+The Bible is very clear, however, that the early church was informed by direct revelation that Christ would return to establish His Father’s kingdom.
 When Christ ascended to heaven, the apostles were told: “Men of Galilee, why do you stand gazing up into heaven?
 This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven” (Acts 1:11).

 This scriptural belief in a literal return of Christ for a thousand-year reign with His saints was not seriously challenged until nearly two centuries after His death and resurrection.
 The Anchor Bible Dictionary states, under “Millennium,” that “Origen (ca. 185–ca. 254) made the first attempt to discredit a millennial interpretation of Rev 20:4–6 and replaced it with a spiritual interpretation by applying it instead to the spiritual growth of the soul which begins in this life and continues in the next.
 Tyconius, the Donatist theologian (d. ca. 400) taught that the thousand years of Rev 20:4–6 refer to the present age and to those who are reborn through baptism: the physical resurrection is in the future.”
 So, according to him, “the millennial rule of Christ extends from his passion to his second coming” (which, so far, makes a pretty long millennium by any reckoning).
 The article goes on to say that “it was Tyconius who influenced Augustine to move from his millennial position to a spiritualization of the thousand years. . . .
 In his later teachings on eschatology [theology relating to the “last days”], Augustine spiritualized the millennium which he taught began with the incarnation of Christ and was fully realized in the earthly church.”